Chvxt3r/HackTools/AD/ad-adds-enumeration.md

   #Enumerate the members of a specified group of the domain
   Get-DomainGroup -Identity <GroupName> | Select-Object -ExpandProperty Member

+  #Enumerate the members of the group and any nested groups
+  Get-DomainGroupMember -Identity "<Group Name>" -Recurse

   #Returns all GPOs in a domain that modify local group memberships through Restricted Groups or Group Policy Preferences
   Get-DomainGPOLocalGroup | Select-Object GPODisplayName, GroupName